zechlau14/zechlau14.github.io/projects/hot-mutant-vigilantes.md

 Give the players an inkling of what the first, obvious disaster is, and let them go at it.

 The difficulty of a task is related to the **impact of success**, not the complexity of the task.
-4: standard hot mutant vigilante stuff with standard results
+4: standard stuff with standard results
-5: Audacious or risky stuff that has a great impact
+5: Audacious or risky stuff with a great impact
 6: Clutch, against-the-odds stuff that can really turn the tide of the situation

 If an NPC isn't kissable, think "Could I make them kissable?"